How Tekla Model Sharing uses the sharing service

 When you start to share a model using Tekla Model Sharingcloud service for collaboration and for storing and sharing a model

-When you read in other users' changes, the updates to the shared modelmodel used for collaboration over the Tekla Model Sharing service
+When you read in other users' changes, the updates to your local version of the shared modelmodel used for collaboration over the Tekla Model Sharing service

 With a shared model, each user works with their own model and the changes are shared through Tekla Model Sharing.
 A shared model requires the use of a single-user model.
 The same model cannot be a shared model and a multi-user model.